Construction numbers: How to build a graph?: Discussion

+Brightwell \& Winkler \cite{bw91} showed that counting the linear extensions of a poset is $\#P$-complete and contrast this with randomized polynomial-time algorithms which estimate this number.
+Their conjecture that $\#P$-completeness holds even for height-2 posets was proved by Dittmer \& Pak \cite{dp2020}.
 Applications of linear extensions of posets to equidistributed classes of permutations were given by Bj\"orner \& Wachs \cite{bw91}, and Burrow \cite{burrow} has studied using traversals of posets representing taxonomies and concept lattices to construct algorithms for information databases.

-Computer calculation of construction numbers to get sample values can aid in finding correct formulas (via the OEIS \cite{oeis}) for inductive proofs, but such computation is difficult due to the large number of permutations.
-This might be flipped into an asset by utilizing the theoretical calculations here as a ``teacher'' for neural network or machine learning methods (cf. Talvitie et al. \cite{talvitie}).
-More ambitiously, a mathematically oriented artificial intelligence could be challenged to discover the formulas above, along with some of the others we would like to have.

-There are other ways to build graphs - one could attach stars by adding a vertex and all of its edges to any existing vertex or, for 2-connected graphs, one could attach {\it ears} (i.e., paths attached only by their endpoints).
-For random graphs, probabilities might depend on history.
-How are these various approaches related.
+The set $[n]$ of positive integers under divisibility form a poset and the number $a(n)$ of linear extensions is enumerated in A016021 of \cite{oeis}.
+We note that understanding this integer sequence would be quite interesting as

+A different approach to graph construction was motivated by the goal to describe the self-assembly of macromolecules performed by virus capsids in the host cell.
+An {\it assembly tree} (Vince and Bon\'a \cite{vb2012}) is a gadget that builds up a graph from subgraphs induced by various subsets of the vertices.
+The number of assembly trees of a graph is the {\it assembly number}.
+See \cite{mw-an, mw-cn}.

+An ``opportunity cost" can be defined by charging each edge for the number of steps in the c-sequence by which it follows the placements of both its endpoints.
+One can consider min- and max-cost c-sequences for a given graph and algorithms that allows the graph to be built according to various rubrics.
+See \cite{gk}, with J. Gao, where we showed that max cost depends only on the degree sequence and that max and min cost have a ratio of three for the complete graph.

+Graph construction constrained by minimizing the number of connected components and simplifying the graph information is studied in \cite{UK} with P. Ulrickson.
+Further, we have used analytic methods in \cite{random-constr} with R. Stong.

+It would be interesting to have actual construction sequences for biochemical and neuronal networks, or the order in which atoms and bonds appear when molecules are built.